FelixKrueger/reStrainingOrder/Docs/README.md

 **_Spretus_10M_bowtie2.reStrainingOrder.summary_stats.html_**

 This file is generated by `reStrainingReport` (for examples see above).
 It is called automatically at the end of each run of `reStrainingOrder`, but can also be called stand-alone.
+This step extracts all stats from all `*reStrainingOrder.summary_stats.txt` in a working directory, and generates HTML reports.
+In its current implementation, the report is limited to the top 30 most likely pure strains/ strain combinations.
+Again, examples are available [C57BL/6 strain (Black6) "Pure Black6"](https://www.bioinformatics.babraham.ac.uk/projects/reStrainingOrder/pure_strain_example.html) or [129S1/CAST hybrid "129S1/CAST_EiJ hybrid"](https://www.bioinformatics.babraham.ac.uk/projects/reStrainingOrder/129_CAST_hybrid_example.html).

+`reStrainingReport` uses [plot.ly JS library](https://plot.ly/javascript/) (distributed with `reStrainingOrder`) to render the plots.